MindRove/MindRoveSDK/README.md

 To get started, we provided a C# code as a standalone example and the same code integrated into Unity.
 You can find these examples under the examples/ folder.

+## There's more!
+Open-source hand gesture recognition software.
+If you are interested in using or developing hand gesture recognition software, you might want to check out our public and open-source [NaviFlame](https://github.com/MindRove/NaviFlame) GitHub repo.

 ## Contribute
 For any bugs or if the rest of the platform binaries are needed, please make an issue.